Programmer-Shivansh/ChickNchat/README.md

 ## Contributing
-If you would like to contribute to the MSN project, please follow these guidelines:
+If you would like to contribute to the ChickNchat project, please follow these guidelines:

 - Fork the repository on GitHub.